soonjokwon/VOX4AM/README.md

     - HDF_PATH\build\Release
       - libhdf5.lib
 ## Usage
-- VOX4AM is a command line software that requires a set of parameters as follows
+- VOX4AM is a command line software that requires a set of arguments as follows
   - VOX4AM.exe [folder_path] [obj_size] [dimension_size] [voxel_size] [num_inside]
     - folder_path: The path where OBJ files are located.
-Note that obj file names must be numbers.
+Note that obj file names must be numbers
-      - e.g. For 500 objs, the names must be 1.obj,2.obj,..,500.obj.
+      - e.g. For 500 objs, the names must be 1.obj,2.obj,..,500.obj
-    - obj_size: The number of obj files at the path.
+    - obj_size: The number of obj files at the path
-    - dimension_size: The size of dimension along one side of the build space.
+    - dimension_size: The size of dimension along one side of the build space
-    - voxel_size: The size of a unit voxel.
+    - voxel_size: The size of a unit voxel
-    - num_inside: The number representing the complete inside of the model.
+    - num_inside: The number representing the complete inside of the model
-      - The numbers representing outside and boundary are 0 and 1.
+      - The numbers representing outside and boundary are 0 and 1
 ## Contact Information
 - Soonjo Kwon, soonjo.kwon.1@gmail.com
 ## Version